hanami/guides/content/introduction/getting-started.md

   </code>
 </p>

-This will create a new directory `bookshelf` in our current location.
+This creates a new directory `bookshelf` in our current location.
 Let's see what it contains:

 ```shell